mo10/MuseDashModLoader/README.md

 [中文Readme](README.zh.md)

+## Now available mods

+- Patch : Fix game borderless implementation.
+Fix Discord API error.
+- RedirectUnityLog : Redirect and trace the output of methods like Debug.Log () to Modlogger.Helpful for development.

 ## How is it different from modifying game files or third-party launchers?

 To install MuseDashModLoader, you only need to copy a few files to the game root directory.